 Q: Analog or digital and why?

-A: My equipment is analog because it just sounds better.
-For practical purposes now the recording process is done digital.
-Makes it all much easier to transport and edit.
+A: My musical equipment is all analog because for most things guitar it just sounds better imo.
+For practical purposes however the recording process (capturing of the analog sound source) is done digital, making it all much easier to transport and edit.

 Q: What's your 'promise' to your clients?